10 work team-building activities your coworkers will love

 But team-building exercises, like ice breakers, warmups, or even virtual water coolers are essential for your organization — and it's time they got better press.
 The key is to be thoughtful and intentional when building camaraderie.
 Here’s how.

-Why is team-building important?
+Why is team-building in the workplace important?

 When colleagues understand each other, they can better collaborate on difficult projects or support one another’s professional pursuits.